sfzinstruments/WilkinsonAudio.NakedDrums/README.md

 other key.
 The cymbal choke keys are placed at key 60 and above.

-* A little issue only for the Crash choke with key, is that, the choke key needs to be pressed before releasing the crash key.
+* A little issue only for the Crash Edge choke with key, is that, the choke key needs to be pressed before releasing the crash edge key.

 There are 2 hihat modes,